Alexlastname/keras-SiameseRPN/README.md

 # keras-SiameseRPN
 A keras re-implementation of DaSiameseRPN, weights converted from original pytorch version.

-Temporarily, it can only tracking with pretrained weights.
+Temporarily, it can only tracking VOT dataset with pretrained weights.

 Train code and evaluate code will be updated soon.